 MyPal in a nutshell

-MyPal is a Horizon 2020 (H2020) Research & Innovation Action (RIA) aiming to foster palliative care for cancer patients by leveraging patient reported outcome (PRO) systems through their adaptation to the personal needs of the cancer patient and his/her caregiver(s).
+MyPal is a Horizon 2020 (H2020) Research & Innovation Action (RIA) aiming to foster palliative care for people with cancer by leveraging patient reported outcome (PRO) systems through their adaptation to the personal needs of the person with cancer and his/her caregiver(s).

 MyPal exploits advances in digital health to support patients, family members and healthcare providers in gaining value through a systematic and comprehensive PRO-based intervention.